City of Saskatoon to borrow $3.5M for new garbage bins

 "I can't put it on a household to just magically get their waste into the right place if they don't have the right bins."

-We'll learn more about waste utility rates and timelines for when people can expect the new black bins in the fall.
+More details are expected this fall about waste utility rates and timelines for when people can expect the new black bins.

 Saskatoon Top Stories

-Note: A previous version of this story incorrectly stated the borrowing plan would add an additional $419,300 in costs due to interest.
-This is the annual rate of repayment estimated by city administration.
-Based on this projection, the interest would add $693,000 in costs over the 10-year repayment period.